 However, even though you don’t have to have a US entity you may be subject to US taxes.
-Foothold America US Expansion Advisor, Rose Adedeji, let’s her clients know that getting tax advice early in the process is critical.
+Foothold America US Expansion Advisor, Laurie Spicer, let’s her clients know that getting tax advice early in the process is critical.
 “You may need a Federal Employer Identification Number (EIN) associated with your home country company to pay taxes on sales in the US.
 Even though this isn’t the same as setting up a US subsidiary, it’s important to know what revenue threshold will trigger federal or state tax,” warns Adedeji.

 If you are about to secure a significant piece of business from a large US company, be sure to find out if they will require you to have a US entity and a US bank account.
 Many non-US businesses have been thrown into a panic after celebrating a huge US sales win.
 Supplying an EIN or completing the IRS form W-8BEN-E, a Certificate of Status of Beneficial Owner for United States Tax Withholding & Reporting (Entities), may be enough for your US clients.